BC Tourism and Hospitality Employment Tracker

 Key Takeaways:

-• Employment in BC's Tourism and Hospitality sector increased by 2.2% from 334,000 in May 2024 to 341,250 in June 2024.
-Employment change varied across all regions, increasing in the Lower Mainland, Thompson Okanagan, and Kootenay regions, and decreasing in the Cariboo, Northern BC, and Vancouver Island regions.
+- Employment in BC’s Tourism and Hospitality sector increased by 1.7% from 341,500 in October 2024 to 347,250 in November 2024.
+Employment change decreased in the Lower Mainland and Kootenay regions and increased in the Cariboo, Northern BC, Thompson Okanagan, and Vancouver Island regions.

-• Tourism and Hospitality employment in June 2024 in the Cariboo, Lower Mainland, and Northern BC regions remained below pre-COVID levels.
-While employment in the Thompson Okanagan, Kootenay, and Vancouver Island regions was above pre-COVID levels.
+- Tourism and Hospitality employment in November 2024 in the Northern BC, Thompson Okanagan, and Kootenay regions remained below pre-COVID levels.
+While employment in the Lower Mainland and Vancouver Island regions was above pre-COVID levels and relatively unchanged in the Cariboo region.

 Chart 2 displays Tourism and Hospitality employment information for each of the economic development regions in BC Users can select data for each region at the right-hand side of the chart.
 Display options include line chart or bar chart.
 Users may also compare employment data across regions for a single selected year.
 This option is available by clicking the Invert Options button at the bottom right of the chart window.